 - Boat/raft with fuel or oars: Not everyone can keep a boat in their home.
 However, if you live in a flood area, you should at least have an inflatable life boat.

-- Rain jacket, waders and dry suit: Flood water contains sewage and other toxic waste.
+- dry suit: Flood water contains sewage and other toxic waste.
 If you have to go out in it, always wear protection.
 Sanitize gear that has come in contact with flood water.

-- Distress signals: These include a whistle, HELP flag which can be put on the roof and signal flares.
+- Distress signals: These include a signal flares.

 - Glow sticks: These improve visibility during stormy and dark conditions.